Part-talkie: History

 The Paul Fejos film Lonesome (1928) was a hit with the public and the sound version made a profit of $407,923.23 for Universal.
 The film was nevertheless criticized by some critics who disliked the addition of several minutes of small talk between the lead characters.
 They argued that these additions caused previously sympathetic audiences to abruptly lower their opinions of the characters' personalities and level of intelligence.
-What these critics (all of whom lived in big cities with theatres that could afford large orchestras) failed to grasped was that even audiences in rural areas were now able to experience a proper orchestra to accompany their films.
-Before this, they had had to settle for something simple such as organ accompaniment.

 In 1928, Universal Pictures began filming Edna Ferber's novel Show Boat as a silent film.
-Then, influenced by the success of the smash hit Broadway musical version, they halted filming midway through production in order to add two sound segments to the film.
-They also made a sound prologue featuring three of the stage musical's actors singing five songs from the show.
-(The prologue was intended to be shown just before the actual film at every theatre wired for sound.)
-The film, prologue and all, was finally released in 1929.
-The film made a handsome profit, with rentals totaling $1,643,000 at the box office.
+Influenced by the success of the Broadway musical version, sound segments were added midway through production, as was a prologue, to be shown beforehand at every sound-capable theatre, featuring three of the musical's actors singing five songs from the show.
+The film was released in 1929, and made a handsome profit, with rentals totaling $1,643,000 at the box office.

 The first film version of Thornton Wilder's The Bridge of San Luis Rey, also released in 1929, had a few minutes of sound tacked onto what was basically a silent picture.

 Douglas Fairbanks' last swashbuckler, The Iron Mask (1929) was based on Dumas's L'homme au masque de fer and featured two short speeches during the prologue and immediately following the intermission, in which Fairbanks' voice was heard from the screen for the first time, but the body of the film had no audible dialog.